 PSP: What other features does this device offer that you appreciate most?

-Gorman: I really like the pencil-size of the Surgical Probe.
+Gorman: I really like the pencil-size of the LOCalizer(TM) Wire-Free Guidance System.
 It’s smaller than my pinky, disposable, and doesn’t need a cover!
 It can be used during the lumpectomy within the cavity to identify when you’re getting close to the lesion and when you’re traveling from your incision over to it.
 The entire device is compact, so I don’t have to worry about another big device that needs to be hooked on a stand and have a wire connected to it.
 This just sits on the table, and the price is right.
-Surgery waiting room times and OR scheduling time crunches can also be costly, so the savings on that by using the Hologic LOCalizer™, pays for itself.
+Surgery waiting room times and OR scheduling time crunches can also be costly, so the savings on that by using the Hologic LOCalizer(TM) Wire-Free Guidance Systempays for itself.

 Tonya Johnson is associate editor of Plastic Surgery Practice